SERIES > Innocent Devil's Harem

 began going through the people she knew, wondering who it might be.
 Honestly,

-my sister didn’t have very many friends – the only close friend she had was a
+my housemate didn’t have very many friends – the only close friend she had was

-girl named Gabriella who she met only a few months ago.
-Serenity also had a few
+a girl named Gabriella who she met only a few months ago.
+Serenity also had a

-coworkers who she was friendly with, including Jessica and Abby, but otherwise
+few coworkers who she was friendly with, including Jessica and Abby, but

 Granted, it could also just